Traveller (horse): Death and burials

 Traveller was initially buried behind the main buildings of the college, but was unearthed by persons unknown and his bones were bleached for exhibition in Rochester, New York, in 1875/1876.
 In 1907, Richmond journalist Joseph Bryan paid to have the bones mounted and returned to the college, named Washington and Lee University since Lee's death, and they were displayed in the Brooks Museum in what is now Robinson Hall.
 The skeleton was periodically vandalized there by students who carved their initials in it for good luck.
 In 1929, the bones were moved to the museum in the basement of the University Chapel, where they stood for 30 years, deteriorating with exposure.

 Finally in 1971, Traveller's remains were buried in a wooden box encased in concrete next to the chapel on the Washington and Lee campus, a few feet away from the Lee family crypt inside, where his master's body rests.
 The stable where he lived his last days, directly connected to the Lee House on campus, traditionally stands with its doors left open; this is said to allow his spirit to wander freely.
 The 24th President of Washington and Lee (and thus a recent resident of Lee House), Thomas Burish, caught strong criticism from many members of the Washington and Lee community for closing the stable gates in violation of this tradition.
 Burish later had the doors to the gates repainted in a dark green color, which he referred to in campus newspapers as "Traveller Green".

+In 2023, following community protests, the headstone of Traveller was replaced by a new headstone, removing any mention of General Lee.
+The university later removed a separate campus plaque honoring Traveller.

 The now-defunct post newspaper of the United States Army's Fort Lee, located in Petersburg, Virginia, was named Traveller.